disanalam2/disanPortfolio/README.md

 ## Customization

-- Edit content in `src/components/` to update text, projects, and contact details.
+- Edit content in `src/components/` to update text, projects, experiences, and contact details.
 - Update styling in `src/styles/` to change the theme, spacing, and animation behavior.
-- Replace `./DISAN ALAM.JPG` with your own profile image in `src/components/navbar.jsx` and `src/components/about.jsx`.
+- Replace profile imagery with your own assets.

 ## Notes